ueberdosis/hocuspocus/docs/src/docPages/api/extensions/webhook.md

 }
 ```

 You can use this to authorize your users.
-By responding with a 403 status code the user is not authorized and the connection wil be terminated.
+By responding with a 403 status code the user is not authorized and the connection will be terminated.
 You can respond with a JSON payload that will be set as context throughout the rest of the application.
 For example:

 ```typescript
 // authorize the user by the request parameters or headers